AhmedMSayed/ti.locationservices/README.md

-# Titanium Location Services Module for Andorid
+# Titanium Location Services Module for Android

 Turn on GPS settings automatically and get your current or last location.